United Kingdom-Dalkeith: Construction work for multi-dwelling buildings and individual houses

 Section VI: Complementary information

-— Any questions in relation to this procurement exercise may be asked by using the Question and Answer facility provided on the Contract Notice only.
-Directly contacting anyone at the Authority other that the Procurement contact provided in the documents may result in your exclusion from any further part in the process.
+— any questions in relation to this procurement exercise may be asked by using the question and answer facility provided on the Contract Notice only.
+Directly contacting anyone at the Authority other than the procurement contact provided in the documents may result in your exclusion from any further part in the process,

-— If you suspect there are any errors or omissions in any aspect of this procurement exercise, either in terms of the information and documentation provided, or the process itself, you should immediately highlight this to the Authority using the Question and Answer facility.
-Failing to do so could result in your submission being deemed to be non-compliant.
+— if you suspect there are any errors or missions in any aspect of this procurement exercise, either in terms of the information and documentation provided, or the process itself, you should immediately highlight this to the Authority using the Question and Answer Facility.
+Failing to do so could result in your submission being deemed non-compliant,

-Note: To register your interest in this notice and obtain any additional information please visit the Public Contracts Scotland Web Site at http://www.publiccontractsscotland.gov.uk/Search/Search_Switch.aspx?ID=515944
+Note: To register your interest in this notice and obtain any additional information please visit the Public Contracts Scotland website at https://www.publiccontractsscotland.gov.uk/Search/Search_Switch.aspx?ID=571128

 Community benefits are included in this requirement.
 For more information see: http://www.publiccontractsscotland.gov.uk/info/InfoCentre.aspx?ID=2361